karthikeyaparunandi/karthikeyaparunandi.github.io/pages/books.md

  <details>
     <summary><u>The Beginning of the Infinity by David Deutsch</u></summary>

     <p> This is one gold mine of a book that I keep rereading to understand the dense ideas presented here better and come out with exciting insights in each iteration.
-I can never forget how the concept of fallibilism in this book shook my world view that justified beliefs/universal truths do not exist.
+I can never forget how the concept of fallibilism in this book shook my world view that justified beliefs/universal truths exist.
 After that point, there was no going back and I firmly internalized that theories are all there within the vast body of human knowledge.
     </p></details>
  <details>
     <summary><u>The Art of War by Sun Tzu</u></summary>